tfg1434/FunctionalSharp/README.md

 `Lst` includes common functional operations like pattern matching head and tail, prepending, slices, etc.

+## Error
+`Error` is a record class representing an error that may or may not contain an inner exception.
+It's similar to `Exception`, where you can subclass it to make your own more specific errors.
+Some included errors are found in [Errors.cs](https://github.com/torontofangirl/FunctionalSharp/blob/main/FunctionalSharp/Errors.cs).

 ## Either
 [`Either` is the functional way of error handling](https://hackage.haskell.org/package/base-4.16.0.0/docs/Data-Either.html).<br>
 Instead of throwing exceptions (dishonest methods, disrupt program flow, etc) consider returning `Either` instead.
 It's a discriminated